 Where this may not be the case, children are 'flagged up' very quickly by class teachers, who first talk to their class colleagues about what they notice.
-If the concern continues to present itself then the Class Teacher will follow a graduated response using the assess, plan, do, review cycle and implement some class based support.
+If the concern continues to present itself then the Class Teacher will follow a graduated response using the 'Assess, Plan, Do, Review' cycle and implement some class-based support.
 Parents will be informed at this stage which may be informally or formally.
-This will also be discussed with the SENCo and tracked monitored carefully.

-Following this, if concerns are still apparent then a more formal meeting is arranged with parents .
+This will be discussed with the SENCo and monitored carefully.
+Following this, a more formal meeting will be arranged with parents.
 The school will share concerns and any actions taken whilst at the same time asking for your opinion about the child.
-Using the assess, plan, do, review cycle , further targets will be implemented.
 If the child is to receive any support that is 'additional to and different from' quality first teaching then they would be placed on the school SEND Support register.
-If school feel that support is needed from outside agencies a referral will be made with agreement of parents.
+If the school feel that support from outside agencies is needed, a referral will be made with the agreement of parents.